 Bio-Center Laboratory (BCL) was established in 1975 and has dedicated itself to providing accurate clinical assays

 focusing on nutritional medicine.
 We specialize in a wide variety of nutritional tests including many vitamins, minerals,

 RBC fatty acids and amino acids.
-We also test for urine pyrroles, whole blood histamine, cytotoxic food sensitivities and many others.
+We also test for urine pyrroles, whole blood histamine, and many others.